cf73/idisaved2/content/collections/pages/concretism.md

     content:
       -
         type: text
-        text: 'The theory of CONCRETISM encourages the study of objects as dynamic systems for a depth of meaning and relational values revealing an inner world, considered “abstract” because invisible, that unfolds a network of relationships and values as a world of ONENESS, opposite to the ordinary sense of “reality” in the world of appearances.'
+        marks:
           -
-    type: paragraph
+            type: bold
-    content:
+        text: 'The theory of CONCRETISM reflects the study of objects as dynamic systems for a depth of meaning and relational values revealing an inner world normally considered “abstract” because it is invisible'
       -
         type: text
-        text: 'In other words, this theory of inquiry overturns the generalized notion that the world around us is “real” and “concrete,” and designates the inner, intangible world as “abstract” by realizing that the hidden networking begins to reflect relationships of underlying principals directing values and meaning far beyond the limited factor of appearances and into a unity of wholeness or: Oneness.
-That unity of Oneness reveals the true “Concrete” world with a capital “C” for a true sense of Reality with a capital “R”!'
+        text: ' (not "tangible").
+Yet, a depth of meaning and value unfolds from a network of relationships and values ' -
+        type: text
+        marks:
           -
+            type: bold
+        text: 'derived from a world of ONENESS as having a true sense of REALITY' -
+        type: text
+        text: '—which only '
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'appears opposite to the ordinary sense of “reality” in the world of appearances.'
+  -
     type: paragraph
     content:
       -
         type: text
-        text: 'Examples of this are discovering sacred geometry as the underlying principle for good form, learning the inner “character” of a person and a true sense of identity with that individual, and gaining a sense of awe and wonder when brought into a relationship with a huge tree.
-In this sense, we perceive relationships as these, extracted from that deep sense of wholeness, from that REALITY, from that CONCRETE Reality, to derive a sense of true Poetic Essence, a knowing that is powerful, dynamic, and a truly living sense of CONCRETISM.'
+        text: 'Examples of this are: discovering sacred geometry as the underlying principle for good form; learning the inner “character” of a person and a true sense of identity with that individual; gaining a sense of awe and wonder when brought into a relationship with a huge tree.
+In this sense, we perceive relationships being extracted from a deep sense of wholeness, from that ultimate truth of REALITY, that CONCRETE Reality.
+In other words, we derive a '
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'true sense of Poetic Essence'
+      -
+        type: text
+        text: ', which is a knowing that is powerful, dynamic, and alive in opening us up to a potentially endless sense of truth.
+Hence, '
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'a living sense of CONCRETISM'
+      -
+        type: text
+        text: .
   -
     type: paragraph
     content: